rogers0/OpenLinkstation/README.md

 	1_debootstrap/build_rootfs_with_buffalo-kernel.sh
 	reboot

 Step2, reboot into Debian system on data partition, then build the final rootfs on root partition.
-Run on Linkstation box:
+Please note the password for ssh login is just 'password'.
+After login, run on Linkstation box:

+	mount /dev/<root dev> /mnt
-	/build_rootfs_with_buffalo-kernel.sh debian
+	/linkstation/1_debootstrap/build_rootfs_with_buffalo-kernel.sh debian
 	reboot

 After a few minutes on booting, you should be able to log into your Linkstation with Debian installed.
 Clean up the stuff we don't need any more: